Katona/really-simple-xdm/README.md

 Experimental JavaScript Cross Domain Messaging library based on [JavaScript proxies](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy).

-The goal of this library to simplify cross domain messaging in browsers, that is, making the communication with a Javascript object in a frame (almost) as simple as it were a local one.
+The goal of this library is to simplify cross domain messaging in browsers, that is, making the communication with a Javascript object in a iframe (almost) as simple as it were a local one.

 # Quick Start
 Let's assume that we would like to call `Math.abs(-2)`, if `Math` were a local object, then the call would look like this: